New Circuits for Visiting Machu Picchu

 Available all Day Long

-This circuit begins at the fork in the access road to the Inca citadel of Machu Picchu.
-But unlike circuits 1 and 2, this one considers the route that crosses the area of agricultural terraces to go directly to the urban sector.
 This circuit is the shortest circuit of the Inca citadel.
-You will start descending no more than 30 meters to access the warehouses (Colcas) and continue along the path that crosses the agricultural sector.
-There you will be able to appreciate the different agricultural terraces until you reach the Main Gate where you will enter the Urban Sector.
+You will descend no more than 30 meters to access the warehouses (Colcas) and continue along the path that crosses the agricultural sector.
+From there you will be able to appreciate the different agricultural terraces until you reach the Main Gate where you will enter the Urban Sector.

 Ticket Machu Picchu Mountain Hike!